yasaswinigayathrimancha/Food-To-Go/README.md

-Frontend is in master branch, Bckend is in main branch
+Frontend is in master branch, Backend is in main branch